GSA/SaferFederalWorkforce.gov/CONTRIBUTING.md

 - allows for user customization; and
 - is mobile-friendly.

+## Affiliated services

+The site is augmented with several affiliated services that you may need to access; notably:

+- Google Analytics
+- Google Search Console
+- Digital Analytics Program (DAP)
+- Search.gov
+- Cloud.gov Pages (aka Federalist)

 ## How to edit

 - Non-developers should focus on editing markdown content in the `_faq` and `pages` folders

+- `index.html` contains the primary landing page, but may not require much editing.

 - We try to keep configuration options to a minimum so you can easily change functionality.
 You should review `_config.yml` to see the options that are available to you.
 There are a few values on top that you **need** to change.
 They refer to the agency name and contact information.
 The rest of `_config.yml` has a range of more advanced options.

 - The contents inside `assets/` folder store your Javascript, SCSS/CSS, images, and other media assets are managed by  [jekyll-assets](https://github.com/envygeeks/jekyll-assets).
 Assets are combined, compressed, and automatically available in your theme

-- If you look at `package.json` you will see that the `npm run federalist` command that will run when running on the Federalist platform.

 - Do not edit files in the `_site/` folder.
 These files are auto-generated, and any change you make in the folder will be overwritten.

-- To edit the look and feel of the site, you need to edit files in `_includes/` folder, which render key components, like the menu, side navigation, and logos.
+- To edit the look and feel of the site, you need to edit files in `_includes/` folder, which render key components, like the menu, side navigation, and other general sections.

-- `index.html` may not require much editing, depending on how you customize `hero.html` and `highlights.html`.

-- `_layouts/` may require the least amount of editing of all the files since they are primarily responsible for printing the content.
+- `_layouts/` may require the least amount of editing of all the files since they are primarily responsible for basic page layout and printing the content.

 - `search/index.html` is used by search.gov.